 Many people have expressed grave concern about the planning processes in NSW, particularly for large infrastructure projects such as WestCONnex.
 This website exists to help people take back some control over the planning process.
 It is run entirely by volunteers and is supported by grassroots community organisations campaigning against WestCONnex.

 The People’s EIS is a project of the Coalition against WestCONnex.
 Our aim is to help people access information needed to understand how the NSW Berejiklian government’s 33 kilometre tollway risks not just future mobility in Sydney but also our future environment and health.
 The People’s M4/M5 EIS is part of a broader community campaign to open up public debate about WestCONnex and counter the lack of transparency in decision-making that will affect the lives of millions of people in decades to come.

-It is also disturbing that in turning the Sydney Motorway Corporation into a complicated private structure, the government has removed the SMC from the reach of the NSW freedom of information law, known as the Government Information (Public Access) Act.
+It is also disturbing that the NSW government is proceeding with plans to privatise the Sydney Motorway Corporation.
+It has already turned it into a complicated private structure and removed the SMC from the reach of the NSW freedom of information law, known as the Government Information (Public Access) Act.
 SMC is effectively a secret organisation.

 The first People’s EIS site was the People’s M4 East EIS.
 Despite 5000 responses including expert commentary questioning everything from the basic assumptions underpinning the traffic analysis to the destruction of scores of heritage homes in Haberfield, the then Minister for Planning Rob Stokes approved the project.

 The second People’s EIS site was the People’s M5 EIS.
 The WestCONnex M5 East was released in early December 2015 with a consultation period that ended a day after NSW students went back to school at the end of January 2016.
 A record 12,000 responses were submitted, 99% of which objected to the project.
 The City of Sydney declared the EIS to be profoundly inadequate.
 Minister Stokes again rushed to approve it.